Josephus Daniels: Anti-Catholicism

-American Catholics bitterly attacked Daniels for failing to oppose the virulent attacks on the Catholic Church by the Mexican government during and after its revolution.
+American Catholics criticized Daniels for failing to oppose the continuing attacks on the Catholic Church by the Mexican government following the Cristero War.
 Daniels was a staunch Methodist, and worked with Catholics in the U.S., but had little sympathy for the Church in Mexico.
 He believed that it represented the landed aristocracy, which stood opposed to his version of liberalism.

 In Mexico, the main issue was the government's efforts to shut down Catholic schools; Daniels publicly approved these attacks and praised anti-Catholic Mexican politicians.
-In a July 1934 speech at the American Embassy, Daniels praised the anti-Catholic efforts that had been led by the former president, Plutarco Elías Calles:
+In a July 1934 speech at the U.S. Embassy, Daniels praised the anti-Catholic efforts that had been led by former president Plutarco Elías Calles:

 General Calles sees, as Jefferson saw, that no people can be both free and ignorant.
 Therefore, he and President Rodriguez, President-elect Cardenas and all forward-looking leaders are placing public education as the paramount duty of the country.
 They all recognize that General Calles issued a challenge that goes to the very root of the settlement of all problems of tomorrow when he said: 'We must enter and take possession of the mind of childhood, the mind of youth.'

-However Daniels also warned the Mexicans they should not be so harsh against the Church.
+However Daniels also warned Mexicans that they should not be so harsh towards the Church.
+The issue became less salient as relations between the Mexican government and the Church improved under President Cárdenas, who took office in 1934 and drove Calles into exile.